For instructions on how to fill out an online marriage license, click here.

 When to Apply

-- Licenses are valid for 60 days from issue date
+- Licenses are valid for 60 days from the date of issuance.

-- Marriage licenses are valid on the third day following application
+- Marriage licenses are valid on the third day following the oral examination.

 Where to Apply